Screen Credits Manual

 6. Procedure of Arbitration Committee

-The following information and material is sent to each member of the Arbitration Committee by the Screen Credits Administrator:
+The following information and material is sent to each member of the Arbitration Committee by the Credits staff member administering the arbitration:

 a.
 Writing credits as tentatively determined by the Company.